 The north-eastern part of India is largely an unexplored land.
-With handful of population and several remote regions, the seven states of the north-east haven’t really caught travelers’ fancy.
-However, if you are ready to explore, there is a world of surprises waiting for you in this part of the country.
+With a handful of the population and several remote regions, the seven states of the north-east haven’t really caught travellers’ fancy, however, if you are ready to explore, there is a world of surprises waiting for you in this part of the country.
 From fantastic treks to lush jungles, natural caves and much more, there is so much to do and experience in the north-east.

 1. Tawang Monastery

-It is one of the largest monasteries in the world, and the largest one in north east India.
+It is one of the largest monasteries in the world and the largest one in northeast India.
 Built in the 17th century, the monastery is spread across an area of 140 square meters of land.
 The whole complex of the monastery has 65 residential buildings which are home to about 450 Buddhist monks.
 Located at an altitude of almost 10,000 feet, the monastery offers amazing views of the surrounding valley.
-It is also home to some ancient scriptures of Buddhism, particularly the Kangyur scriptures, which are almost 400 year old.
+It is also home to some ancient scriptures of Buddhism, particularly the Kangyur scriptures, which are almost 400 years old.

 2. Sela Pass